stevencorona/ruby-twitpic/README.md

 <h1>TwitPic API for Ruby</h1>
-The TwitPic library provides full access to the TwitPic API, including photo uploads (not implemented yet) and write-enabled API methods.
+The TwitPic library provides full access to the TwitPic API, including photo uploads (uploadAndPost not implemented yet) and write-enabled API methods.

 <h1>Dependencies</h1>
 All of these are required, but are available as gems: